rust-lang/rust-project-goals/src/2025h1/rfl.md

 ## Motivation

 This goal continues our push to support the Linux kernel building on stable Rust.
 The focus in 2025H1 is shifting from language features, which were largely completed in 2024H2, towards compiler flags and tooling support.
-The Linux Kernel makes use of a number of unstable options in the compiler for target specific optimizations, code hardening, and sanitizer integration.
+The Linux Kernel makes use of a [number of unstable options][RFL#2] in the compiler for target specific optimizations, code hardening, and sanitizer integration.
 It also requires a custom build of the standard library and has hacky integration with rustdoc to enable the use of doctests.
 We are looking to put all of these items onto a stable foundation.

 [RFL.com]: https://rust-for-linux.com/
 [RFL#2]: https://github.com/Rust-for-Linux/linux/issues/2